omokaro-faith/photo-album/README.md

 - Using HTTP; $ git clone [https://github.com/omokaro-faith/photo-album](https://github.com/omokaro-faith/photo-album)
 - Navigate to the root directory e.g $ cd photo-album
 - Run `npm install`.
 This installs all the app's dependencies.
-- To build/start the app run `npm run build`.
+- Run `npm start` to start the application
 - View app in port 3000.
 - Run `npm run test` to run test.
+- Run `npm run coverage` to view coverage.

+#### To view the production build
+- To build the app run `npm run build`.
+- Run `npm install -g serve`
+- Run `serve -s build` in your terminal
+- View App in port provided `http://172.20.10.3:${provided}`

 #### Running Project with DOCKER
+- Navigate to a directory within your terminal
+- Clone the project from repository
+- Using HTTP; $ git clone [https://github.com/omokaro-faith/photo-album](https://github.com/omokaro-faith/photo-album)
+- Navigate to the root directory e.g $ cd photo-album
 - Make sure you have docker installed
 - Navigate to project directory on your terminal
 - Run `docker build -t photo-album-app .`